 Weak money which can be distorted, manipulated and easily inflated, tends to produce more evil by enabling malinvestment.
 Hard money demands smart investments, efficient allocation of resources and greater general prosperity.

 A recurring theme in much of Pink Floyd’s music was madness.
-Individually and collectively we must recognise instances of madness in our lives.
-If we can diagnose the problem then we can administer the cure.
+Individually and collectively we must recognise instances of madness in our lives, before we can hope to correct the problem.
+Fiat currency is madness.
+Bitcoin is our cure.

 Take the pill.
 Buy Bitcoin & stack sats!